Cadasta/cadasta-docs/en/11-faq.md

 ####Can anyone see my project once I've created it on Cadasta?

 When setting up a project, you have the option to make it public or private.
-If you'd like to change a public project to a private one, you can do so by selecting **Edit Project Details**, which you can find under the three dots in the upper right of the platform:
+If you'd like to change a public project to a private one, you can do so by selecting **Edit Project Details**, which you can find under the **More actions** button in the upper right of the platform:

 ![](/assets/edit-project-info.png)